demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_1_active.md

   9. use the `cat` command to combine all these files into a new file [`cat 2cba_hoh.pdb 2cba_zn.pdb 2cba_ca.pdb 2cba_his.pdb > 2cba_ca_his_zn_hoh.pdb`]
  10. use `less` to page through the file. [`less 2cba_ca_his_zn_hoh.pdb`]  Notice that the order of atoms corresponds to your `cat`.

-## Exercise let's have some fun on the `2CBA.pdb` file with Perl!
+#### Exercise 3. use commandline Perl to carry out the same tasks in Exercise 2 in a more direct way!

   1. use `perl` to create the same `2cba_ca_his_zn_hoh.pdb` file, but with a new name, `p5-2cba_ca_his_zn_hoh.pdb`. [`perl -e ' print foreach grep {m/CA|HIS|ZN|HOH/} grep {m/^ATOM|^HETATM/} <>' 2CBA.pdb > p5-2cba_ca_his_zn_hoh.pdb`].
 The first `grep` function filters for lines beginning (the `^` character signifies "begins with" in matching expression) with ATOM or HETATM and send them to the left; the second grep filters the lines for the atoms we want.
   2. Use `less` to page through the file. [`less p5-2cba_ca_his_zn_hoh.pdb`]
   3. It will look different than that generated above because the order of lines is maintained.
 How convenient!!
 Do you understand why the order is maintained?

-### Exercise 3.
-Create an archive from your work in Exercise 2 and transfer it to another computer!If this were important work, you would add descriptions to the README file for future reference.
+#### Exercise 4.
+Create an archive from your work in Exercise 2 and transfer it to another computer!
+If this were important work, you would add descriptions to the README file for future reference.
 You will learn how to edit files in the vim exercise.
 Let's pretend that this directory now has really useful information in it.

 Suggested step-by-step:
   1. use `tar` to create an archive [`tar -cvf caii.tar CAII`]  the `-c` option is for compress, `-v` is for visualize, and `-f` is for force.